nlouda/Project1/README.md

 1. Map on the page to show study locations-- 4 places HARD CODED
 2. Pinpoint these locations

-problem statement:
+Problem Statement:
-we believe students dont have an quick and easy way to link up and find locations to study outside of class. test 1
+We believe students dont have a quick and easy way to link up and find locations to study outside of class.
+This is where "Study Buddies" comes in.